Here I take a look at travel money and how to get the most foreign currency for your hard-earned UK pounds.

 In this instance, it is definitely worth me getting her some cash, as if she relies totally on a credit card, she has a habit of “forgetting how much she spent” and getting a little carried away.

 She will have a credit card as back up and in some instances, using a credit may be the best form of payment.
 I’ve covered the reasons why’s and the do’s and don’t of using credit cards abroad.

-Where to Start in Finding the Best Exchange Rates For Your Travel Money
+Find the Best Foreign Exchange Rates For Your Travel Money

 As with most expenditure, in this case, buying foreign currency, our first port of call for obtaining the best deal is to use a relevant comparison site.